Skip to content

 The Latin motto of the University of Bologna

-Located in the heart of the historical centre of the city, the University of Bologna’s architecture is a mix of old and modern styles.
-It is home to a variety of iconic buildings, such as the Archiginnasio, Palazzo dell’Archiginnasio, and Palazzo Poggi.
+Located in the heart of the city’s historical centre, the University of Bologna’s architecture combines old and modern styles.
+It is home to various iconic buildings, such as the Archiginnasio, Palazzo dell’Archiginnasio, and Palazzo Poggi.

 Who said you must be a student to visit this architectural heritage site in the city?
-You will be captivated by the medieval architectural style of the University of Bologna, with all the red brick facades and arched doorways that stand as a testament to the historical and cultural significance of this university.
+You will be captivated by the medieval architectural style of the University of Bologna, with its red brick facades and arched doorways, which stand as a testament to this University’s historical and cultural significance.

 A Perfect Vacation in Bologna

-Though outshined by Rome, Florence, and Venice, the Italian city of Bologna has a lot to offer for unforgettable day trips that will leave you with a lot of beautiful throwbacks.
+Though outshined by Rome, Florence, and Venice, the Italian city of Bologna has a lot to offer for unforgettable day trips that will leave you with many beautiful throwbacks.

-A two-day visit is enough to explore all of Bologna, which is defined by its red-tiled rooftops—a good reason why it is also nicknamed the Red City.
-For a satisfying travel experience, we recommend that you visit Bologna during the spring, which is the best season there.
+A two-day visit is enough to explore all of Bologna, defined by its red-tiled rooftops—a good reason why it is nicknamed the Red City.
+For a satisfying travel experience, we recommend visiting Bologna during the spring, the best season there.

 So, when it’s time for a short break, it’s always time for Bologna—the Fat, Learned, and Red City.
-This is surely a visit you will never forget or regret!
+This is undoubtedly a visit you will never forget or regret!

 Leave a comment